 If you must travel to one of the five embargoed countries, you may be able to obtain the appropriate export license, but the process can take, on average, a ninety days for review.
 The Department of Commerce’s Bureau of Industry and Security and the Office of Foreign Assets Control (OFAC) within Dept. of Treasury accept applications for licenses to export encryption products and technologies.

-If you cannot obtain an export license, see the section below regarding your options if you cannot satisfy encryption export or import controls.
+If you cannot obtain an export license, see the section below entitled "What can I do if I cannot satisfy encryption export or import control requirements?"

 What countries have encryption import and use restrictions and how can I obtain an import license?